 Anti-corruption efforts aim to avoid sanctions and business disruption as well as safeguard reputation

 Snam prohibits corruption in any form of any Italian or foreign, public or private entity.
-Its Anti-corruption Procedure, an integral part of Snam’s broader business ethics control system, ensures compliance with national and international Anti-corruption laws, including the UK’s Bribery Act, and with the best international Anti-corruption standards.
+Its Anti-corruption Guideline, an integral part of Snam’s broader business ethics control system, ensures compliance with national and international Anti-Corruption laws, including the UK’s Bribery Act, U.S Foreign Corrupt Practices Act and with the best international Anti-Corruption standards.
 This is done not only to avoid considerable sanctions and business disruption but also to protect Snam’s reputation.

 X° Global Compact principle

-The Anti-corruption procedure extend to public officers, private individuals
+The Anti-corruption Guideline extend to public officers, private individuals

-- The stipulation that all Snam group relations with, relating to or involving a public official must be conducted in accordance with the provisions of the Procedure and the related Anti-corruption instruments (Ancillary Procedures)
+• the stipulation that all Snam and Subsidiaries relations with, relating to or involving a Business Associate must be conducted in accordance with the provisions of the Guideline and the related Anti-Corruption instruments.